ziming/mini-loan/readme.md

 https://github.com/adamwathan/laracon2017/blob/master/routes/web.php

-I referenced Phil Sturgeon: "Build API You won't hate" a little too but my current understanding of building REST APIs is weak like I'm not even sure if I should return a silent 20X on success or with a json message response & what to include.etc.
-But I suppose there are a few recommended standards we can pick & choose to follow out there
+I referenced Phil Sturgeon: "Build API You won't hate" a little too but my current understanding of building REST APIs is weak especially on what kind of json response I should give.
+Especially for errors.
+But I suppose there are some recommended formats out there to follow

 https://leanpub.com/build-apis-you-wont-hate